Welcome to your A-Z Handbook on living in halls!

 We welcome students from different cultures and backgrounds and want everyone to feel they belong.
 Our halls communities are vibrant and diverse with fantastic facilities in great surroundings and we can’t wait for you to join us!

-For many students, this is the first time they have ever signed up to an accommodation contract or a contract of any sort, therefore navigating the terms and conditions of the Student Residence Agreement (SRA) 2022-2023 and 2023-2024 can be unfamiliar territory.
-Click here for a list of frequently asked questions (FAQs) about the SRA.
+For many students, this may be the first time you have had to agree an accommodation contract or a contract of any sort, therefore navigating the terms and conditions of the Student Residence Agreement can be unfamiliar territory.
+Here are a list of frequently asked questions (FAQs) you may have about the residency agreement.
+Please get in touch with the Accommodation Office at accommodationonline@reading.ac.uk or call 0118 200 5011 if you have further questions.

 Terms and Conditions of residence